 To conclude, experimental astrology (properly called scientific astrology) cannot help but assume a causal link between planets and human beings, thus contradicting the above holistic view.

 Reply to comment

-Regarding the question of the statistical inaptness of configurations other than the Martian one, I would like to point out that the symbolism of Mars is, in most cases, strictly one-way.
+Regarding the statistical inadequacy of configurations other than the Martian one, I would like to emphasise that the symbolism of Mars is, in most cases, strictly one-way.
 That is, it provides a well-determined, almost instinctive reaction to external stimuli; consequently, its spectrum of manifestation is narrower than those originating from other planetary symbolism and is more easily isolated.
-Of course, this is a supposition, but it seems plausible to me.
+Sure, this is a guess, but it seems plausible.